Project PEOLC17

 4. Information relating to the efficacy of these interventions reported within the literature

-The completed review will provide occupational therapists with evidence to inform practice and future research in order to improve care and support of informal carers.
+The review provides occupational therapists with evidence to inform practice and future research in order to improve care and support of carers.

 Principle Investigator